meri-leeworthy/meri.garden/posts/Capital (Marx).md

 	4. Simple Value-Form in Its Entirety 37
 	 B. Total or Expanded Value- Form 39
 	 1. The Expanded Relative Value-Form 39
-	 2. The Particu lar Equivalent Form 40
+	 2. The Particular Equivalent Form 40
 	 3. The Shortcomings of the Total or Expanded Value- Form 40
 	 C. The General Value-Form 41
 	 1. The Changed Character of the Value-Form 42